Ceald1/Blog/content/about.md

 # About Me
 Hello World!
-I am Ceald, a cybersecurity student and a member of the team l33chers on HackTheBox.
+I am Ceald, a cybersecurity student, I like heavy music and build cool tools sometimes.